farwaali08/UFOs/README.md

 The data is not maintained in a consistent format, as illustrated in the "Duration" column above, which can also hinder the filtering functionality.
 This can be improved by the following:

 * Parsing the data so that each column follows a consistent format
-* Updating the code to filter for partial matches
+* Updating the code to filter for partial matches, OR
-*
+* Creating a drop-down menu

 ### ADDITIONAL RECOMMENDATIONS

-* Add "Clear Search" button
+* Add "Clear Search" or "New Search" button to reset the search parameters
 * Add filter for date range
+* Add date picker
+    *
 * Create form for users to submit information on additional sightings